-Contingency arrangements will be required, of course, to cover all eventualities at an individual, local or national level.
+Contingency arrangements will be required, of course, to cover students and teachers this year has been alleviated to some extent and in some subjects by changes to the curriculum already announced. all eventualities at an individual, local or national level.
 We are discussing potential options with the Department for Education and exam boards, and I look forward to talking options through with school leaders before decisions are made.